Heinrich Aviksoo

-Heinrich Aviksoo (until 1936 Heinrich Avikson, 18 December 1880 – 10 April 1942) was an Estonian educator, journalist, sports manager, and politician.
-In 1930–1940, he served as mayor of Rakvere.
+Heinrich Aviksoo (18 December 1880 – 10 April 1942) was an Estonian educator, journalist, sports figure, and politician.
+In 1912, Aviksoo was a founder and the first chairman of the Viljandi JK Tulevik football club.
+He also served as the mayor of the town of Rakvere from 1930 until 1940.

-Following the June 1940 Soviet invasion and occupation of Estonia during World War II, Aviksoo was arrested by the Soviet NKVD, imprisoned, and deported from Estonia to Soviet Russia in 1941.
-He was sentenced to death and executed in a gulag prison camp in the Sverdlovsk Oblast in 1942, aged 61.

 Early life

-Heinrich Aviksoo was born Heinrich Avikson in 1880 in the Tori parish, near the Estonian city of Pärnu (Pernau), then Governorate of Livonia of the Russian Empire to Estonian parents to Jaan and Anu Avikson (née Miil).
-Heinrich was the youngest of their three children; he had two elder sisters and an elder half-brother from father's previous marriage.
-Heinrich Avikson attended primary school and a pedagogical seminary in Tori, and went on to graduate from a gymnasium in Pärnu.
-From an early age he excelled in athletics.
+Heinrich Aviksoo was born Heinrich Avikson in Tori Parish, Pärnu County to Jaan and Anu Avikson (née Miil).
+He was the youngest of three children and only boy; his older sisters were Lisa and Maria.
+He had one older half-brother, Johan, from his father's previous marriage.
+He attended schools in Pärnu, where he excelled in athletics.

 Career

-From 1899 to 1909, Heinrich Avikson worked as a primary school teacher and then as school headmaster.
-In 1909–1914, he worked as an editor and journalist for several newspapers in Estonia, including Meie Kodumaa and Sakala.
-He briefly worked as an accountant for the Polytechnic Institute in Saint Petersburg, Russia, before returning to Estonia during the 1918–1920 Estonian War of Independence.
+From 1899 to 1909, Aviksoo worked as a primary school teacher and then headmaster, and from 1909 until 1914, worked as an editor and journalist for several newspapers in Estonia, including Meie Kodumaas and Sakala.
+Aviksoo briefly worked as an accountant for the St. Petersburg Polytechnic Institute in Russia before returning to Estonia following the Estonian War of Independence.

-An avid sportsman, Avikson was a founder and the first chairman of the Viljandi JK Tulevik football club in 1912, as well as the departmental head of a sporting club in Vändra.
+An avid sportsman, Aviksoo was a founder and the first chairman of the Viljandi JK Tulevik football club in 1912, as well as the departmental head of a sporting club in Vändra.

-Starting in 1919, Avikson became involved in the politics of the newly independent Republic of Estonia.
-In 1919, he was elected a member of the Viru County municipal government.
-In 1924, he became the secretary of the Association of Municipalities and in 1930, became mayor of Rakvere, the capital of Viru County; a position he held until 1940.

-In 1936, Avikson Estonianized his surname to Aviksoo.

-He was also head of propaganda of the regional unit of the Estonian Defence League.
-He held the military rank of major, later colonel.
-Aviksoo's tenure as mayor saw large-scale construction added to the town of Rakvere, with a new stadium (Rakvere Linnastaadion), a hospital, a public swimming pool, a new gymnasium (school) designed by architect Alar Kotli, and several banks and community buildings erected, as well as military barracks.
+In 1919, Aviksoo became involved in politics, first as a member of the Viru County municipal government.
+In 1924, he became the secretary of the Association of Municipalities and in 1930, became Mayor of Rakvere, representing the Patriotic League party; a position he held until 1940.
+He was also head of propaganda of the regional unit of the Estonian Defence League where he held the rank of major, then later colonel.
+Aviksoo's tenure as mayor saw large-scale construction added to the town, with a new stadium (Rakvere Linnastaadion), a hospital, a public swimming pool, a new gymnasium (school) designed by architect Alar Kotli, and several banks and community buildings erected, as well as military barracks.
 On 24 February 1940, Rakvere Theatre opened its doors to the public, and on 16 June 1940, St. Paul's Church in Rakvere was consecrated.
+The following day, the Red Army arrived.